 When I recommend a paid resource — a study guide, practice exam pack, or video course — that recommendation is based on what the CompTIA candidate community consistently reports as effective, and on resources I've personally used or evaluated.
 The three resources I recommend most on this site (the CompTIA All-in-One study guides, Dion Training practice exams, and Professor Messer's free video courses) are the three most consistently cited by first-attempt passers across Reddit, Discord, and study forums.
 I'd recommend them even if there were no affiliate relationship.

-If you find something wrong in an article — an incorrect port number, a miscategorised protocol, a scenario with a bad answer — please tell me.
+If you find something wrong in an article — an incorrect port number, a miscategorized protocol, a scenario with a bad answer — please tell me.
 I update articles when errors are reported.
 Accuracy is the whole point.

 Get in Touch